chaoss/community-handbook/badging/apply-for-a-badge/apply-for-in-person-event.md

 _How does enabling families to attend together support diversity and inclusion of the event?_

-* **Availability:** Servies or facilities can be provided for participants who bring families to the event, especially to those who have children to take care of.
+* **Availability:** Services or facilities can be provided for participants who bring families to the event, especially to those who have children to take care of.
 For examples, you can:

   * Provide a mother’s room,
   * Offer child care during the event,